centminmod/validate-emails/readme.md

 - CaptainVerify API is limited to a maximum of 2 simultaneous connections and 50 checks per minute for per email address verification checks.
 For the sample 15 email addresses tested below, took ~4.6 seconds to complete per email address verification checks
 - Proofy.io has the most restrictive API limits but I can't seem to find any documentation of the actual limits, so I have to code it so it isn't as fast as other providers for per email verification checks.
 It will be the slowest of the 5 providers for per email verification checks.
 For the sample 15 email addresses tested below, took ~9.5 seconds to complete per email address verification checks
 - Proofy.io only has [single email check](https://proofy.io/using-api) and [batch email checks](https://proofy.io/using-api) but no bulk file API support.
+- ZeroBounce API was added on May 11, 2023.
+They have 100 free email credits per month, making it possible to keep my script's support and development testing costs down to a minimum.
+API documentation is very well documented.
+Only annoying this right now is the web site login session durations are very short, so annoyingly you get logged out very quickly making it more secure.
+Make sure you use a password manager to make re-logins less annoying.
+Though if you're using a script and their API, you don't have to login as frequently.
+- ZeroBounce API rate limit speeds are outlined in there documentation [here](https://www.zerobounce.net/docs/api-dashboard/#API_Rate_Limits) - 50,000 requests in 10 seconds (validations) before temporarily blocking for 1 minute.
+A maximum of 250 requests in 1 minute for the` bulkapi.zerobounce.net/` before temporarily blocking for 1 hour.
+And allow a maximum of 20 requests in 1 minute for the `bulkapi.zerobounce.net/v2/validatebatch` before temporarily blocking for 10 minutes.
+Rate limits seem more complicated so will need to test my script to ensure it operates under their rate limits.
-- The number of API returned status value classifications returned by the 5 providers differs.
+- The number of API returned status value classifications returned by the various providers differs.
 Some have a more detailed classifications for emails than others.
   - EmailListVerify has 18 classifications:
     - ok
     - error